bengalfonts/involute-sans/README.md

 # Involute Sans

-A contemporary Bangla & English geometric sans-serif typeface, crafted with precision and mathematical harmony for today’s digital and print world.
+A contemporary Bangla & English geometric sans-serif typeface, crafted with precision and mathematical harmony for today's digital and print world.

 ## Overview